MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/migrate-gp-bc-intro.md

 - **Assess readiness:** Before migrating your on-premises deployment to the cloud, it's essential to evaluate its readiness.
 So for starters, Dynamics GP offers a migration assessment tool that provides insights into your readiness.
 It suggests migration options based on your needs and detects potential issues related to your GP system structure.
 To learn more about the migration assessment, watch the video [Are You Ready for Business Central](https://www.youtube.com/watch?v=r2gNgQrCgoo&list=PLcakwueIHoT9yVFOV6_BXMVeodPq3lt3o&index=15).

 - **Data Migration Process:** When you're ready to migrate, Business Central online offers a comprehensive set of tools to migrate company data from Dynamics GP.
-To learn more about the tools and the end-toend process, go to [Migrate On-Premises Data to Business Central Online](/dynamics365/business-central/dev-itpro/administration/migrate-gp-overview) in the Business Central documentation on Microsoft Learn.
+To learn more about the tools and the end-to end process, go to [Migrate on-premises Data to Business Central Online](/dynamics365/business-central/dev-itpro/administration/migrate-gp-overview) in the Business Central documentation on Microsoft Learn.

 ## See also